GET IN TOUCH

 How Illinois Fits into the IRS Direct File Pilot

-Officials Highlight Taxpayer Benefits
+Officials Highlighted Taxpayer Benefits

 Federal and State Perspectives

-An Illinois Department of Revenue spokesperson said the collaboration with the IRS underscores the state’s commitment to modernization and public trust.
-“Our focus is to provide updated information, accessible tools, and secure options for taxpayers to submit returns electronically through MyTax Illinois,” the spokesperson said.
+An Illinois Department of Revenue spokesperson said the collaboration with the IRS underscored the state's commitment to modernization and public trust.
+"Our focus is to provide updated information, accessible tools, and secure options for taxpayers to submit returns electronically through MyTax Illinois," the spokesperson said.

 Industry and Community Reactions